r-lib/otel/README.md

 ## Usage

 - Call `otel::start_span()` to create a span.
-By default the span ends when the called function returns.
+By default the span ends when the caller function exits.
 - Use the `$set_attribute()`, `$add_event()`, `$add_link()` and
   `$set_status()` methods of a span to manipulate it.
 - See the [otelsdk](https://github.com/r-lib/otelsdk) package for